structurizr/lite/README.md

 ## Building from source

-Open sourcing Structurizr Lite is a work in progress, and should be completed later in 2023.
-Much of the UI code (HTML, CSS, JS, JSP, etc) is shared with the Structurizr cloud service and on-premises installation, and hasn't been fully open sourced yet.
-This means you will not be able to build a fully working version of Structurizr Lite from this repo.

-❌ Diagrams
-✅ Graph view
-✅ Documentation
-✅ Decisions
+- Note 1: The HTML, JS, CSS, JSP, etc files are in a separate [structurizr/ui](https://github.com/structurizr/ui) repo because they are shared with the on-premises installation and cloud service.

-To build from source (this has only been tested with Java 17):
+- Note 2: Building and running from source has only been tested with Java 17.

+To build from source:

 ```
 git clone https://github.com/structurizr/lite.git structurizr-lite